Allied Ships hit by U-boats

 RoutePhiladelphia - Sydney - Hull

-Notes on loss At 13.50 hours on 27 Mar, 1941, the Koranton (Master Charles Edward Howard), a straggler from convoy SC-25, was hit by a stern torpedo from U-98 and sank immediately south-southwest of Reykjavik.
-The master and 33 crew members were lost.
+At 13.50 hours on 27 March 1941 the unescorted Koranton (Master Charles Edward Howard), a straggler from station #54 in convoy SC-25, was hit by a stern torpedo from U-98 and sank immediately about 320 miles south of Reykjavik, Iceland.
+The U-boat had spotted the ship two hours earlier in bad weather and temporarily lost contact before carrying out a submerged attack.
+The Germans investigated the sinking position but only found a large field of debris.
+The master, 38 crew members and two gunners were lost.

 If you can help us with any additional information on this vessel then please contact us.